Interrogation of the Poisoner

 A rhythmic, reverberating conglomeration of male pitches and tones crossed, competed, and submitted in a cryptic Dwarfish song.

 The corner of the bar he'd tended before his arrest reflected the forge light, winking merrily at his state with each reflected flicker.
-His Ogre captors forge weapons, armor, tools, and things of strange make to the beat of the wordless song they sang with the other Dwarves in the massive cavern of the Tube.
-He sneered back.
+His Ogre captors forged weapons, armor, tools, and things of strange make to the beat of the wordless song they sang with the other Dwarves in the massive cavern of the Tube.
+He sneered back at the offending bar.

 If it weren't for them, their world- their beautiful home- would be perfect and whole as it always had been.
 The Dwarves' song increased in complexity and speed.
 Not destroyed by war- an unnecessary war that forced everyone to follow the traitors' path and leave their home.
 The hammering of the Ogres sped up.
-Orcas and the Trolls began to jog.
+Orcas and the Trolls began to jog, stomping across the cavern floor while crisscrossing each other in their errand paths for supplies and resources.

-The Trolls dropped off their heavy sacks of surface-mined material in a deep cave next to the Orca's three-cave-sectioned forge.
-The Trolls were gathering finished Orca product to carry to the surface and trade, adding their countertenor to the mix.
+The Trolls dropped off their heavy sacks of surface-mined material in a deep cave next to the Ogre's three-cave-sectioned forge.
+The Trolls were gathering finished Ogre product to carry to the surface and trade, adding their countertenor to the mix.
 Even a Gigant coming from the mine's mouth near the entrance and across the Tube from the forge lumbered with the pace of the music.

 Jorath covered his ears with his arms.
 His head was ringing.
 This Cephas would provide plenty.
 Once the others succeeded.